hapax/hapax.github.io/assets/form.md

 Spacetime, quantum mechanics, and symmetries, the Lorentz group and Hilbert spaces; these are all welded indissolubly to form the most robust and fundamental objects in the universe.
-Even with something as indivisible as an electron, order is inescapable.
+Even with something as "simple" as an electron, order is inescapable.

 #### Unreasonable effectiveness and natural patterns